-The previous Paradox Mineral Resource was calculated from just the brine aquifers of Clastic Zones 17, 19, 29, 31 and 33 of the four wells previously re-entered by Anson.
-The updated Indicated and Inferred Resource for Clastic Zone 31 is shown in Figure 1.
+The previous Paradox Mineral Resource was estimated from just the brine aquifers of Clastic Zones 17, 19, 29, 31 and 33 of the four wells previously re-entered by Anson and the Mississippian Units in the Long Canyon Unit 2 well.
+The Indicated and Inferred Resource for Clastic Zone 31 is shown in Figure 1 and the JORC Resource for Clastic Zones 17, 19, 29 and 33 are shown in Figure 2 (note the resource categories Area of Interest for these Clastic Zones is the same in each horizon).

-The new, upgraded Mineral Resource was calculated from the Company's recent drilling and sampling at the Long Canyon No. 2 well (the resource areas for the Mississippian units are shown in Figure 2).
-Anson's resource expansion drilling campaign also included drilling at the Cane Creek 32-1 well, the results of which are not included in the upgraded Mineral Resource.
+The new, upgraded Mineral Resource was estimated from the Company's recent drilling and sampling at the Cane Creek 32-1 well (the resource areas for the Mississippian units for both the recently drilled wells are shown in Figure 3).
+Anson's resource expansion drilling campaign also included the drilling and sampling of additional Clastic Zones at the Cane Creek 32-1 well which were classified as an Inferred Resource, see Figure 4, as there is little historical data relating to these horizons.